 And not unlike our forbearers, we also live by the seasons...at least we do in my family.

-Okay, so not in the same way necessarily as those from the 18th or 19th or even early 20th centuries, but in that direction, for we celebrate each season in our own special way, oftentimes more than most current people I know, as you shall see.
+Not too unlike those from the 18th or 19th or even early 20th centuries, for we celebrate each season in our own special way, oftentimes more than most current people I know, as you shall see.

 And I believe the spirits of the past will remain.